Vamsi-TM/Cypress-With-Cucumber-TypeScript/README.md

 Official Cypress documentation recommends running tests in parallel on CI environment by passing the **--parallel** key to **cypress run**

 This project leverages Cypress CircleCI Orb which is a configuration set in your .circleci/config.yml & runs 2 jobs "Cypress API Tests" &  "UI Tests - Chrome".
-Please note this is for demonstration purpose only and hasn't been integrated with CicleCI for this project.
+Please note this is for demonstration purpose only and hasn't been integrated with CircleCI for this project.

 ### Linting

-Prettier , Eslint plugins have been used for this project.
+Prettier, Eslint plugins have been used for this project.

 **npm run prettier-format** - This will format your TypeScipt code.